What Is Tortious Interference With a Business Relationship?

 Types of Tortious Interference

-Establishing a claim of tortious interference with prospective economic advantage can prove more challenging than a tortious interference claim arising out of your company’s existing contractual relationships, as you must show that your company had a reasonable expectation of establishing a business relationship and the relationship did not materialize due to a third party’s wrongful conduct.
+Establishing a claim of tortious interference with prospective economic advantage can prove more challenging than a tortious interference claim arising out of your company’s existing contractual relationships.

 How Does Tortious Interference Occur?

-Competitors can tortiously interfere with your company’s business relationships in various ways, such as:
+Competitors can tortiously interfere with your company’s business relations in various ways, such as:

-• Filing baseless civil or criminal complaints against your business partners, asserting claims or charges arising from your partner’s relationship with your company
+• Filing baseless civil or criminal complaints against your business partners, asserting claims or charges arising from your partner’s relationship with your company, and

 Your Company’s Legal Options After Becoming the Victim of Tortious Interference